Burning Spear: Career

 In 1980, Rodney left Island Records and set up the Burning Music Production Company, which he signed to EMI, debuting on the label with Hail H.I.M., recorded at Marley's Tuff Gong studio and co-produced by Aston Barrett.
 A Sylvan Morris dub version followed in the form of Living Dub Volume Two.
 In 1982, Rodney signed with Heartbeat Records with a series of well-received albums following, including the 1985 Grammy-nominated Resistance.
 He returned to Island in the early 1990s, releasing two albums before rejoining Heartbeat.
 This arrangement in which Burning Music Productions delivered completed albums of music to EMI, Island and Heartbeat Records for worldwide distribution lasted for many years.
 When Heartbeat ceased releasing new material, Burning Music took matters into their own hands and began to release music solely through their own imprint.
-Albums released by Heartbeat through an agreement with Burning Music include: The World Should Know (1993), Rasta Business (1995), Appointment with His Majesty (1997) and the Grammy award winning Calling Rastafari (1999) which was the last completed album to be solely pressed by an outside label.
+Albums released by Heartbeat through an agreement with Burning Music include: The World Should Know (1993), Rasta Business (1995), and Appointment with His Majesty (1997).

 Burning Spear spent decades touring extensively, and several live albums have been issued including Burning Spear Live, Live in Paris, Live in South Africa, Live in Vermont, Peace and Love Live, Live at Montreux Jazz Festival and (A)live 1997.
 Touring the world time and time again, the band's live sound matured and grew more sophisticated.
 While remaining firmly rooted in reggae, accents of free jazz, funk and psychedelic music were increasingly in evidence.